jakobjassmann/ecodes-dk-lidar/README.md

 ## Software Requirements

 The processing workflow was developed with OPALS 2.3.2.0, Python 2.7 (as distributed with OPALS), pandas (0.24.2), GDAL 2.2.4 and SAGA GIS 7.8.2.
 Newer versions of these software packages will likely work, but have not been tested.
+During peer-review we updated the processing pipeline for compatibility with GDAL 3.3.3.

 The R example scripts require R and the raster package.